-In early 2023, we published a Consultation Paper, which explores the need for a digital pound and proposes a set of design choices for it.
-We received over 50,000 responses and we are grateful to all those who provided their thoughts.
-We published a response to this consultation in January 2024.
-You can find out more about our latest publications on our news page.
+In early 2023, we published a Consultation Paper, which explores the need for a digital pound and proposes a set of design choices.
+We received more than 50,000 responses and are grateful to all those who provided their thoughts.
+We published a response in January 2024.

 -

-We are looking into the digital pound because the way people pay is changing.
+The way people pay is changing.

 -